tara-hylton/dice_rolling_simulator/README.md

 Updated to cover choice of zero.
 Updated to cover only dice in the list.
 All options should be covered at this point, cleaned up repeating code as well.
+Add some strings that will have messages chosen at random when there is an error or when exiting.
+Updated and added some comments to the code.